yetanotherco/aligned_layer/docs/architecture/components/2_payment_service_contract.md

 This way, the Batcher can only use User funds to pay for the verification of the User's proofs.

-The Batcher Payment Service guarantees that the Batcher will not be able to spend the user funds for anything other than submiting the user's proofs to Aligned.
+The Batcher Payment Service guarantees that the Batcher will not be able to spend the user funds for anything other than submitting the user's proofs to Aligned.

 The way it does is:

 - When the batcher calls the smart contract to create a new batch, it gets the batch merkle tree leaves, with each leaf, signed by the user.
 - The contract then rebuilds the merkle tree to check the